njrapidinnovation/Learning_Rust/README.md

         _mutable_integer = 3;
     }
     ```
+- `FOR LOOP`
+  - `a..b`  -  end exlusive
+  - `a..=b` - end inlusive
+  - `iter (no ownership destroyed)` - This borrows each element of the collection through each iteration.
+Thus leaving the collection untouched and available for reuse after the loop.
+  - `into_iter (ownership destroyed)` - This consumes the collection so that on each iteration the exact data is provided.
+Once the collection has been consumed it is no longer available for reuse as it has been 'moved' within the loop.
+  - `iter_mut` - This mutably borrows each element of the collection, allowing for the collection to be modified in place.

 #### Random Info
 - Rust provides pattern matching via the `match` keyword, which can be used like a C `switch`.
 The first matching arm is evaluated and all possible values must be covered.